 By late September winter sets in and, if conditions are right, when the bears emerge from the river their wet fur freezes in the icy air, transforming their appearance.
 Even when caked with ice, they continue to fish long after their peers elsewhere have gone off to hibernate.
 By the end of October, the bears leave the river and make their way up the hillsides to den in caves on the flanks of Bear Cave Mountain.
 Even then, they don’t hibernate fully and are easily woken.

 Of course, you don’t have to come all the way to the Yukon to see grizzlies chasing salmon in a river, as similar scenes play out all along the coast of Alaska and British Columbia.
-However Bear Cave Mountain is very different – due to its remote inland location close to the Arctic Circle, access is very difficult and thus naturally restricted.
+However, Bear Cave Mountain is very different – due to its remote inland location close to the Arctic Circle, access is very difficult and thus naturally restricted.
 And the climatic conditions, coupled with the effect of the thermal springs, conspire to produce exceptional photographic opportunities.
 This exclusive trip – no more than four guests at a time are allowed into the modest riverside camp – allows you to capture astonishing photographs of bears in these unique natural conditions.

-Day1: Fly via Vancouver to Whitehorse, 1-night hotel
+Day1: Fly via Vancouver to Whitehorse

-Day2: Morning flight to Dawson City - 2-nights hotel
+Day2: Fly to Dawson City

 Return to the airport in the morning for a flight of around one hour north to Dawson City.
 On arrival transfer to a hotel in the town.
 The rest of the day is free to explore in the goldrush town of Dawson City, with a chance to visit some of its attractions.